LucasKoc/TP3-ST2AWD/README.md

 #### Exercise 6: BaseLayout

 In this exercise, the file `App.vue` has been updated to include the `BaseLayout` component.
 The `BaseLayout` component has been created in the `src/layouts` folder.

+#### Question 6: non-prop attributes

+When a non-prop attribute is passed down to a component, it is automatically added to the root element of the component's template.
+This is because Vue.js automatically binds all attributes to the root element of the component's template.

+#### Exercise 7: Implement BaseButton

+The base button component has been implemented in the `src/components/BaseButton.vue` file.
+The `BaseButton` component has been used in the `HomePage` component.

+#### Exercise 8: